 Permanent tax break for tobacco retailers advances with help from cigar-loving lawmakers

+Cigars are seen at a cigar factory during the week-long International Habano Cigar Festival on Feb.
+26, 2015 in Havana, Cuba.
 An effort to extend a tax break for Colorado cigar retailers advanced Tuesday with the help from a couple powerful aficionados.
-Senate Bill 139 would allow companies that sell cigars and some tobacco products to claim a refund of the state's 40 percent excise tax when making out-of-state sales.

 |Title